-Running an employment tribunal claim is rarely simple and can, in fact, be fairly difficult and stretching intellectually – especially if the Respondent is well represented by a medium or large firm of solicitors who spare no expense in the defence to the claim.
+Running an employment tribunal claim is rarely simple and can be fairly difficult and stretching intellectually – especially if the Respondent is well represented by a medium or large firm of solicitors who spare no expense in the defence to the claim.

-Also, the Employment Tribunal is a no cost jurisdiction.
-With the exception of the new Tribunal fees, (which may be recovered from the opponent in the general discretion of the Tribunal), each party will bear their own legal costs in the Tribunal, whatever the outcome- save where a party has acted unreasonably in bring a claim or in its conduct in relation to the claim.
+Also, the Employment Tribunal is a no-cost jurisdiction.
+Except in the case of the new Tribunal fees, (which may be recovered from the opponent in the general discretion of the Tribunal), each party will bear their own legal costs in the Tribunal, whatever the outcome- save where a party has acted unreasonably in bringing a claim or in its conduct in relation to the complaint.

-There are a number of different routes in financing the running of an Employment Tribunal claim.
+There are some different routes in financing the running of an Employment Tribunal claim.
 I set out below and comment upon some of these routes.